3 Tips for Effective Problem Solving

 The problem-solving journey: To solve the lever-breaking problem, the team dove in using effective problem-solving tools such as: Ishikawa’s, 5-Why’s, Is-Is/Not’s, and others.
 In addition, we used sophisticated technology, X-ray equipment, Failure Effects Analysis (FEA), and Strain Gages.

-1. Not every problem solving is immediately successful
+1. Not all problem-solving is immediately successful

 Problems aren’t always solved correctly the first time.
 Over a period of months using our problem-solving tools and engineering analysis, the team determined optimum materials and two new designs.
 An FEA indicated both designs were expected to pass testing without issue, with Lever 1 having lower strength characteristics.
 Lever 1 was available for testing, but it would take some time to get samples of Lever 2.
 Crunched for time, the team tested the weaker lever.
 The weakest lever passed (3x’s) the accelerated life testing without issue.
 After a lot of high-fives, the team considered the problem solved.
 Then samples of Lever 2 arrived, and PV testing began.
 Approximately one fourth of the way through testing, the unthinkable happened.
 Lever 2, the stronger lever, broke.
 What was thought to be the successful solution, turned into another data point.